wilsonmar/VisualStudio/AzureCosting.md

 *    Completed runs, based on the full duration of the run
 *    Aborted runs, based on the elapsed run duration

-## <a name="AppSvcScaleUpCostingLogic"> App Service Scale-Up Costing Logic</a>

-Under App Service, free usage is with IP address and HTTP protocol rather than domain names with HTTPS.
-Sharing a single site (domain) costs $0.0013/hour or $9.98 per month of 7446 hours.

-QUESTION:
-Is this an error in the calculator?

-24 hours in a day * 31 days = 744.
-Since the number of days during each month varies, the actual total would vary as well.
-The calculation is for a month that has 31 days.

-However, servers are not typically used continuously the whole month.

-Most performance testing runs are conducted in bursts of an hour or a few hours.

 ## <a name="AppSvcScaleAcrossCostingLogic"> App Service Scale-Across Costing Logic</a>
 Similarly, the cost per VM stays the same as the number VMs deployed increases.